HOW TO PROTECT YOUR MENTAL HEALTH WHEN LIFE FEELS TOUGH

 Talking is a great therapy.
 Keep in touch with friends and family in whatever way feels right for you.
-Give them a call and chat on the phone, send a text to say Hi, write a letter and pop it in the post, Skye so you can see them face to face.
+Give them a call and chat on the phone, send a text to say Hi, write a letter and pop it in the post, Skype so you can see them face to face.
 Have a laugh, share your worries, listen to what’s going on in their lives, enjoy the company.

 #2 Take regular exercise

 Anything from walking the dog to rolling around the floor testing out a new Yoga position.
-Follow a You Tube workout or chase the kids around the home.
+Follow a You Tube workout or chase the kids around the park.
 It doesn’t matter what form of exercise you take, just do something daily to move your body and get those endorphins flowing.

 #3 Avoid social media

 If you’re feeling low then you might like to watch cute videos of fluffy puppies and kittens doing funny things.
 However, watching other people go about their perfect Instagram lives (even if they’re not that perfect in reality) often brings about feelings of envy, jealousy and negative comparison.
 Remove social media apps from your phone, give it a break for a while and focus on your own life instead of comparing yourself with others.

 When we’re worried, upset, bored, stressed or depressed, many of us try to numb, distract or control our feelings by over (or under) eating and drinking too much caffeine or alcohol.
 Be kind to your body, treat it with respect and love and help it to help you.
 Fuel it with healthy options where possible, have a glass of wine or those chocolate biscuits in moderation and give yourself a treat every now and then!

 #5 Structure your day